 We’re all guilty of ripping into plastic bags with our teeth or using them as scissors to cut tape but it’s a dangerous habit to get into with regards to the integrity of our teeth.
 Doing so can easily crack a veneer ending its lifespan way too soon.

 So there you have it, everything you need to know to answer the question of how long do veneers last.

-If you aren’t happy with your current smile and would like to know more about how dental veneers can help, call the team at Macquarie Dental.
-We use the latest porcelain veneers to transform a smile.
-So book a consultation today or call us at (02) 9158 6273.
+If you aren’t happy with your current smile and would like to know more about how dental veneers , Macquarie Dental can provide you some valuable inputs.